NVSL/temperatureControllerTask/README.md

 ## ---
-Finally commit: Your ```hardware.css``` file, PCB files and generated Amalgam zip to the repo.
+Finally commit: Your ```hardware.css``` file, PCB files (.sch, .brd, gerger files) and the generated Amalgam zip to the repo.
 Send me an email when you push your work and also send me your times.

 | TASK | TIMES |
 | ----------| ----------------|